dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 ----------
 The implementation requires following key abilities that dynasm has:

-* Obtain the offets of the bytecode labels so that these can be gathered into a dispatch table.
+* Obtain the offsets of the bytecode labels so that these can be gathered into a dispatch table.
 * Use C code to calculate various structure offsets etc.
 * Macros to create aliases for registers, and generate common sequences.